hotwilson/ship/README.md

 referencing a database in mlab.
 These all offer free (or nearly free) usage options.

-<strong>The text to follow is currently being actively updated.</strong>

 The major steps in this workflow:

 The Jenkins <strong>pipeline</strong>